-Signal models, in a broad sense, have always been central to the development of new algorithms.
-New ways of understanding real world signals, and proposing ways to model their intrinsic properties, have led to improvements in signal and image restoration, detection and classification, among other problems.
-Little over a decade ago, sparse representation modeling brought about the idea that natural signals can be (well) described as a linear combination of only a few building blocks or components, commonly known as atoms [1].
+as atoms [1].
 Backed by elegant theoretical results, this model led to a series of works dealing either with the problem of the pursuit of such decompositions, or with the design and learning of better atoms from real data [2].
-The latter problem, termed dictionary learning, empowered sparse enforcing methods to achieve remarkable results in many different fields from signal and image processing [3, 4] to machine learning [5, 6, 7].
+The latter problem, termed dictionary learning, empowered sparse enforcing methods to achieve remarkable results in many different fields from signal and image processing [3]-[5] to machine learning [6]-[8].

-Neural networks, on the other hand, were introduced around forty years ago and were shown to provide powerful classification algorithms through a series of function compositions [8, 9].
-It was not until the last half-decade, however, that through a series of incremental modifications these methods were boosted to become the state-of-the-art machine learning tools for a wide range of problems, and across many different fields [10].
+Neural networks, on the other hand, were introduced around forty years ago and were shown to provide powerful classification algorithms through a series of function compositions [9], [10].
+It was not until the last half-decade, however, that through a series of incremental modifications these methods were boosted to become the state-of-the-art machine learning tools for a wide range of problems, and across many different fields [11].
 For the most part, the development of new variants of deep convolutional neural networks (CNNs) has been driven by trial-and-error strategies and a considerable amount of intuition.

 Withal, a few research groups have begun providing theoretical justifications and analysis strategies for CNNs from very different perspectives.
-For instance, by employing wavelet filters instead of adaptive ones, the work by Bruna and Mallat [11] demonstrated how scattering networks represent shift invariant analysis operators that are robust to deformations (in a Lipschitz-continuous sense).
-The work in [12] showed that deep neural networks preserve the metric structure of the data, under Gaussian weights assumption.
-In [13], the authors proposed a hierarchical tensor factorization analysis model to analyze deep CNNs.
+For instance, by employing wavelet filters instead of adaptive ones, the work by Bruna and Mallat [12] demonstrated how scattering networks represent shift invariant analysis operators that are robust to deformations (in a Lipschitz-continuous sense).
+The inspiring work of [13] proposed a generative Bayesian model, under which typical deep learning architectures perform an inference process.
+In [14], the authors proposed a hierarchical tensor factorization analysis model to analyze deep CNNs.
 Fascinating connections between sparse modeling and CNN have also been proposed.
-In [14], a neural network architecture was shown to be able to learn iterative shrinkage operators, essentially unrolling the iterations of a sparse pursuit.
-Building on this interpretation, the work in [15] further showed that CNNs can in fact improve the performance of sparse recovery algorithms.
+In [15], a neural network architecture was shown to be able to learn iterative shrinkage operators, essentially unrolling the iterations of a sparse pursuit.
+Building on this interpretation, the work in [16] further showed that CNNs can in fact improve the performance of sparse recovery algorithms.

-A precise connection between sparse modeling and CNNs was recently presented in [16], and its contribution is centered in defining the Multi-Layer Convolutional Sparse Coding (ML-CSC) model.
+A precise connection between sparse modeling and CNNs was recently presented in [17], and its contribution is centered in defining the Multi-Layer Convolutional Sparse Coding (ML-CSC) model.
 When deploying this model to real signals, compromises were made in way that each layer is only approximately explained by the following one.
-With this relaxation in the pursuit of the convolutional representations, the main observation of this work is that the inference stage of CNNs - nothing but the forward-pass - can be interpreted as a very crude pursuit algorithm seeking for unique sparse representations.
+With this relaxation in the pursuit of the convolutional representations, the main observation of that work is that the inference stage of CNNs - nothing but the forward-pass - can be interpreted as a very crude pursuit algorithm seeking for unique sparse representations.
 This is a useful perspective as it provides a precise optimization objective which, it turns out, CNNs attempt to minimize.

-The work in [16] further proposed improved pursuits for approximating the sparse representations of the network, or feature maps, such as the Layered Basis Pursuit algorithm.
+The work in [17] further proposed improved pursuits for approximating the sparse representations of the network, or feature maps, such as the Layered Basis Pursuit algorithm.
 Nonetheless, as we will show later, neither this nor the forward pass serve the ML-CSC model exactly, as they do not provide signals that comply with the model assumptions.
 In addition, the theoretical guarantees accompanying these layered approaches suffer from bounds that become looser with the network's depth.
-The lack of a suitable pursuit, in turn, obscures how to properly sample from the ML-CSC model, and how to train the model's dictionaries from real data.
+The lack of a suitable pursuit, in turn, obscures how to properly sample from the ML-CSC model, and how to train the dictionaries from real data.